The SMS channel allows you to send SMS texts to contacts as batch or automated messages using Cordial's native SMS solution.

-The last step is to customize the message that contacts will receive when they respond with the code HELP.
+The last step is to customize the message that contacts will receive when they respond with the HELP code.

 Using the SMS Channel

-Once the integration is successfully enabled, you will see options for the SMS channel throughout the platform including batch and automated messages, building audiences and creating reports.
+Once SMS is enabled and fully configured, you will see options for the SMS channel throughout the platform, including batch and automated messages, building audiences and creating reports.

 Create a New Message Using the SMS Channel